Almogo97/zero2prod/README.md

 Must have `SQLX_OFFLINE=true` in *.cargo/config.toml*

 Must run `cargo sqlx prepare -- --tests` for it to prepare both main app queries and test queries.
-Actually deploy without running the tests because it will fail when it doesn't find a db to run tets, also how would that even work, does it maintain the same db for production?
+Actually deploy without running the tests `cargo shuttle deploy --no-test` because it will fail when it doesn't find a db to run tets, also how would that even work, does it maintain the same db for production?

 Now you have to `SQLX_OFFLINE=false` whenever we want to use a live connection with our database.
 Which may kinda be a bummer, but also ensures we don't forget to run the prepare command before deploying to production...
 So not so bad I guess, kinda good actually.